codingwatching/Trackr/README.md

 ---

-A platform for makers, hobbyists, students, and professionals to easily store and visualize data recorded from internet-connected devices like Arduinos and Raspberry Pis.
+A platform for makers, hobbyists, students, and professionals to easily store and visualize data recorded from internet-connected devices like [Arduinos] and [Raspberry Pis].

 - [Motivation](#motivation)
 - [Features](#features)